 - they’ve been notified by the NHS or public health authorities that they have been in contact with someone with coronavirus

 The Chancellor pledged that the government will support small and medium-sized businesses and employers to cope with the extra costs of paying COVID-19 related SSP by refunding eligible SSP costs.
+It was confirmed in the 2021 Budget that this scheme will remain in place until further notice.
 The eligibility criteria for the scheme are:

 - this refund will be limited to two weeks per employee